Tokens in Modern engine

 Tokens in Processes

-You can see the tokens used in your template by opening the token dialog in Processes.
+You can see the tokens used in your template by opening the token panel on the right side of the editor in Processes.

 You can also change the types of tokens used in your template.
-Find out how it works here.
+See how it works in this article.